-TOP respect and protect intellectual property rights ("IP rights").
-We have established Academic Intellectual Property Policy, Student Academic Integrity Policy, Record and Data Management Policy and Copyright Guidelines to take active steps to protect our own trademarks by making the necessary filing of claims or registration of trademarks.
-TOP has significant IP rights in terms of course materials, course outlines, lecture notes, case studies, etc. TOP protects these IP rights by agreement of non-disclosures and additionally binding employees to Staff Code of Conduct and Ethics Policy to respect and protect the confidentiality of information obtained at TOP.
+TOP respects and protects intellectual property rights ("IP rights").
+TOP has established Academic Intellectual Property Policy, Authorship Policy, Student Academic Integrity Policy, Record and Data Management Policy and Copyright Guidelines to take active steps to protect TOP's own trademarks by making the necessary filing of claims or registration of trademarks.
+TOP has significant IP rights in terms of course materials, course outlines, lecture notes, case studies, multimedia resources, manuals and handouts etc. TOP protects these IP rights by agreement of non-disclosures and additionally binding employees to Staff Code of Conduct and Ethics Policy to respect and protect the confidentiality of information obtained at TOP.